-YouGov’s weekly poll for the Sunday Times is up here.
-Topline figures are CON 32%, LAB 37%, LDEM 9%, UKIP 13%.
+This morning’s YouGov poll for the Sun has topline figures of CON 33%, LAB 37%, LDEM 8%, UKIP 13%.

-The monthly online ComRes poll for the Independent on Sunday and Sunday Mirror is out tonight and has topline figures of CON 31%(-1), LAB 34%(nc), LDEM 9%(+2), UKIP 17%(-1), GRN 4%.
-Changes are from ComRes’s last poll a month ago, and don’t show any significant movement.
+The monthly ComRes poll for the Independent on Sunday and Sunday Mirror is out tonight.
+Topline figures with changes from their previous online poll are CON 32%(+1), LAB 34%(nc), LDEM 8%(-1), UKIP 18%(+1): no significant change from a month ago.